-- > Drug Task Forces must communicate with GMB and ODCP staff to review their budgets before being considered for funding. - > Drug Task Forces must submit an operating budget which includes all sources and amounts of program funding for the agency as a separate attachment with the grant application. - Drug Task forces must submit forfeiture reports at the close of each fiscal year from all participating cities and counties as required by KRS 218A.440 to the Kentucky Justice and Public Safety Cabinet. - > Drug Task Forces may not request JAG funds for costs related to out-of-state travel and training. - > Drug Task Forces must have a commonwealth/county attorney from their service region on their board of directors.
-A current list of board members must be submitted as a separate attachment with the grant application, with updates submitted to GMB as necessary. - > All drug task forces must work in partnership with Kentucky State Police, when applicable. - > In addition to these requirements, Drug Task Forces will comply with all other requirements, terms and special conditions as described in the grant application.
+- > Drug Task Forces (DTFs) must communicate with Grants Management Branch (GMB) and Office of Drug Control Policy (ODCP) staff, as required, to review their budgets before being considered for funding. - > DTFs must submit actual and expected outputs on the GMB provided "DTF Evidence-Based Performance Management Instrument" as an attachment to the grant application. - > DTFs must submit an operating budget which includes all sources and amounts of program funding for the agency as a separate attachment with the grant application. - > DTF director's salaries are limited to a maximum 95% of total cost which may be considered for Justice Assistance Grant (JAG) funding. - > DTFs may not request JAG funds for costs related to out-of-state travel and training. - > DTFs must submit forfeiture reports at the close of each fiscal year from all participating cities and counties as required by KRS 218A.440 to the Kentucky Justice and Public Safety Cabinet. - > DTFs must have a Commonwealth/County Attorney from their service region on their board of directors.
+A current list of board members, including contact information, must be submitted as an attachment to the grant application, with updates submitted to GMB as necessary. - > DTFs must have signed intergovernmental agreements with any local jurisdiction they are partnering with and performing law enforcement duties within.
+Copies of all current, signed intergovernmental agreements must be submitted as an attachment to the grant application, with updates submitted to GMB as necessary. - > DTFs must submit a Personnel Roster noting title/rank, funding source, and FT/PT status as an attachment to the grant application. - > DTFs must submit as a separate attachment with grant application a log providing proof that all task force enforcement personnel, including command staff and agents assigned to the task force, are in compliance with USDOJ's on-line task force training requirement.
+Training certificates and log are to be maintained and updated, on site, as necessary. - ➤ In addition to these requirements, DTFs will comply with all other requirements, terms and special conditions as described in the grant application.